laurmertea/tic-tac-toe-python-developer/README.md

 ###  Stage 1/5: Welcome to the battlefield!
 To start things off, the program needs to be able to print any state of the field.
 You’ll write a serious multi-line program using a lot of prints.

+### Stage 2/5: The user is the gamemaster
+Now it’s time to analyze user input and print the state of the field depending on it.
+You’ll learn to address specific positions in a string to achieve the required outcome.